 In returning to the regular classroom from Primary Extension and Challenge it was wonderful to see the progress being achieved by the implementation of the Australian Curriculum, particularly in Pre-Primary.
 Having been exposed to more advanced content, students began entering my Year 1 class with a broader range of achievement than ever before; some already reading whilst others were struggling with basic phonics skills.
 Anyone outside of the teaching profession would be amazed at the range of abilities that teachers need to address in the classroom.
 It’s a daunting task for even the most experienced teacher and can cause significant stress!

-I was desperate to find something to help me to address this broad range of abilities and achievement.
-It was then that I remembered the old manilla mastery folders of the past and how helpful they were at ensuring no child was left behind with learning their basic facts and skills.
-With limited access to educational assistants, I decided to trial them for individualised homework.
+I began searching for a strategy to help me to address this broad range of abilities and achievement.
+It was then that I remembered the old manilla mastery folders of the past and how they had been used to help students consolidate their basic facts and skills.
+I decided to trial them for individualised homework.

 Our school was using the Jolly Phonics program and I began by using the post-test results of the students’ recall of basic phonics sounds.
 However, some students already knew them all and so I further tested them on phonics alternatives, phonetic words, high frequency and sight words.

-The daily classroom phonics lessons formed the foundation and context of learning but now all students in the class had a store of individualised learning material for their short, sharp, five minute “test & learn” sessions, four days a week as homework.
-With the materials created, every student then had a learning pathway which enabled systematic acquisition of phonics and sight words.
+The daily classroom phonics lessons formed the foundation and context of learning but now all students in the class had a store of individualised learning material for their short five minute “test & learn” sessions, four days a week as homework.
+Every student had a self-paced learning pathway which facilitated the systematic consolidation of phonics and sight words.

 The parents loved the approach, being spurred on by knowing that the folder learning material was specific to their child.
 Each child took as long as they needed to progress through their content.
 Whilst some students steamed ahead, leaving the folder behind to enjoy junior chapter books, the SAER students achieved the milestone of knowing all their first phonic sounds by the end of the year.
-It was so rewarding and satisfying to meet the individualised learning needs of my students.
+It was rewarding and satisfying to meet these individualised learning needs.

 The first factor in the design brief was that it must be able to withstand the rigours of daily transportation between school and home.
-The folders are manufactured in WA using high density recycled cardboard (2200 um), quality PVC (0.33mm) and fabric reinforced welded seams; this is a product that should last!
+The folders are manufactured in WA using high density recycled cardboard (2200 um), quality PVC (0.33mm) and fabric reinforced welded seams; a product designed to last!
 The second design factor was retail cost.
 It was to be a folder for schools and parents – it had to be as cost effective as possible despite being made in Australia.
 The folder became very simple without sacrificing quality or functionality.
+Additionally, the folder could be retained for several years.

 Finally in February 2014, the first run of the Mastery Learning Folder entered production.